ucsb-cs8-s18/ucsb-cs8-s18.github.io/_lab/lab00.md

 # Introduction

-Your first lab for this week is an introduction to programming on CSIL and in the Computer Science lab.
+This lab is an introduction to Python programming using the Linux Computers in Phelps 3525 and CSIL.
 You will write your first Python program that will print a specific text output on your computer display.
 There are helpers (TAs or undergrad mentors) in each row to assist you.

 If you miss your discussion section, you need to make up this lab in CSIL (the Computer Science Instructional Lab in Harold Frank Hall) on your own time, by {{page.due | date_to_rfc822 }}.